joshooaj/docs-workshop/docs/preparation.md

 have to worry about downloading and installing dependencies, or risk running into problems with those dependencies on your computer.

-I don't think you should see any cost billed to you by GitHub for the use of codespaces during this workshop.
-However, if you are concerned about it, I'll be happy to add you as a collaborator on the repository during the workshop.
-All I need is your GitHub username.
+I don't think you should see any cost billed to you by GitHub for the use of codespaces during this workshop as you get up to 60 hours free/month.
+If you exceed your monthly credit, it would still be a _very small_ amount of money to use codespaces for this workshop.
+A [quick calculation](https://github.com/pricing/calculator) shows a potential cost of only ~$0.85 based on 4 hours total usage.

 ## Devcontainer